romhackraces/baserom/README.md

 ## More Information

-For more information about the creating levels for Romhack Races or for additional documentation about the baserom check out the items in the `Help` folder.
+For more information about the creating levels for Romhack Races or for additional documentation about the baserom check out the items in the `Help` folder or visit the [baserom Wiki](https://github.com/ampersam-smw/rhr-baserom/wiki)